DylanGnatz/BallotCast/README.md

 - **Admin Actions**:
   - Register voters.
   - Add candidates.
   - Start the commit phase.
+(Only available in backend)
-  - Start the reveal phase.
+  - Start the reveal phase \ end commit phase.
+(Only available in backend)
-  - End the reveal phase.

 - **Voter Actions**:
-   Commit Phase:
+   - Commit Phase:
    voter's commitment = keccak256(voterAddress + candidateIndex + nonce)
-   └── Only the hash is stored on-chain.
-No one can determine the vote because:
+       - Only the hash is stored on-chainso that no one can determine the vote.
-       - The nonce adds randomness
+       - The nonce adds randomness.
-       - keccak256 is a one-way function
+       - keccak256 is a one-way function.
+       - Commitment includes voterAddress to prevent replay attacks

-   Reveal Phase:
+   - Reveal Phase:
-   voter reveals: (candidateIndex, nonce) contract computes: keccak256(voterAddress + candidateIndex + nonce) └── Matches against stored commitment
+       - voter reveals: (candidateIndex, nonce)
+       - contract computes: keccak256(voterAddress + candidateIndex + nonce)
+       - Matches against stored commitment

+  * The commit-reveal scheme is a feature that ensures that votes are kept hidden until the election administrator starts the reveal phase.
+Also voting may only commence when the administrator starts the commit phase, which is ended once the reveal phase it started.

 ---